 One day in Hiroshima: in conclusion

 You can download the map and the budget breakdown infographic below.
-If you want to read more about Japan, be sure to check out my other Japan posts!
+Read my other posts about Japan for more Japan travel inspiration!